zeruhur/loner/en/wip/arabian_nights_adventures.md

 #### Cultural Currents

-**A Confluence of Traditions**
-The setting blends influences from Arabic, Persian, and Turkish cultures, reflected in language, art, music, architecture, and daily life.
+- **A Confluence of Traditions:** The setting blends influences from Arabic, Persian, and Turkish cultures, reflected in language, art, music, architecture, and daily life.
 Cities may be known for their poetic schools, geometric tilework, or traditions of hospitality.
 These cultures coexist, sometimes blending fluidly, sometimes holding to their distinct ways — a shared world built from different paths.

-**Desert Tribes**
-Nomadic communities move with the seasons, guided by their knowledge of the land and sky.
+- **Desert Tribes:** Nomadic communities move with the seasons, guided by their knowledge of the land and sky.
 Their customs are deeply tied to the rhythm of the desert — storytelling, oral law, hospitality, and ancestral memory define their way of life.
 While some remain isolated, others act as guides, scouts, or traders.

-**Merchant Caravans**
-Caravans are the lifeblood of long-distance trade and cultural exchange.
+- **Merchant Caravans:** Caravans are the lifeblood of long-distance trade and cultural exchange.
 They carry not only goods — spices, fabrics, gems — but also news, songs, and knowledge.
 Caravan leaders often serve as diplomats or informants, maintaining vast networks of allies and contacts across regions.

-**Courts and Councils**
-Power is concentrated in the hands of sultans, governors, and influential viziers.
+- **Courts and Councils:** Power is concentrated in the hands of sultans, governors, and influential viziers.
 Their courts range from austere halls to ornate palaces, often acting as political, intellectual, and artistic centers.
 Some courts are known for their tolerance and patronage; others are riddled with rivalry and secret agendas.

-**Artisans, Scholars, and Poets**
-The creative and intellectual life of the region is vibrant.
+- **Artisans, Scholars, and Poets:** The creative and intellectual life of the region is vibrant.
 Artisans craft metalwork, textiles, and ceramics with extraordinary skill.
 Scholars pursue astronomy, medicine, law, and philosophy.
 Poets compose in public squares or court salons, their verses shaping public opinion and preserving local values.

-**Mystics and Magicians**
-Across the land, mystics pursue spiritual insight through prayer, ritual, or isolation.
+- **Mystics and Magicians:** Across the land, mystics pursue spiritual insight through prayer, ritual, or isolation.
 Sorcerers, meanwhile, study forgotten languages, hidden books, or forge pacts with otherworldly beings.
 Whether revered or feared, they are often consulted in times of crisis — or blamed when things go wrong.

 ### Trade and Commerce